laaksomavrick/ownyourday.ca/terraform/README.md

 - need to pass RAILS_MASTER_KEY via env for Docker

-- Update CI to add var for newly uploaded image and apply tf updates (will need new role for sts:assumerole)
+- Update CI to add var for newly uploaded image and apply tf updates (will need to modify PipelineRole ?)

 - Get db running
 - Get load balancer running